digitalocean/sample-nodejs/README.md

 ## Installing App Sail ##

 To install the App Sail CLI, visit https://appsail.digitalocean.com and choose to Create or Launch a new app.
-Follow the on-screen instructios for installing the CLI.
+Follow the on-screen instructions for installing the CLI.
 (On Windows, download and run https://appsail.nyc3.digitaloceanspaces.com/cli/windows/AppSailSetup.exe)

 ## Downloading the Sample App Source Code